Level 3 Award in Safe Administration of Lifesaving Medication (SALM)

 During the course candidates will learn about the common types of life saving medication and their potential side effects.
 They will also learn how to determine a patient’s condition and how to assess, monitor and review the effects of medication once it has been administered.

 Successful candidates will leave the course equipped with all of the knowledge, skills and competencies needed to administer lifesaving medication safely and effectively in a prehospital environment.

-Candidates must have successfully completed the QA Level 4 Certificate in First Response Emergency Care (QCF) or equivalent qualification
+Candidates must have successfully completed the QA Level 4 Certificate in First Response Emergency Care (RQF) or equivalent qualification

 Legislation, guidelines, policies and protocols